-You can also use the search form at the top of the page to change your search terms, or change the content types, jurisdictions, or topics you want to search and run the search again.
+You can also use the search form at the top of the page to change your search terms, or change the content type, jurisdiction, practice area, etc. you want to search and run the search again.

 Results List Page

 Your search results may be presented in one of the following ways: